Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 print(f"P(failure) = {p_failure:.4f}")

-The conditional probability formula can be rearranged into one of the most important results in all of statistics.
+The conditional probability formula can be rearranged into one of the most useful results in statistics.
 Starting from:

 we can substitute to get **Bayes' theorem**:

-Each term has a name — borrowed from Bayesian statistics, where \(A\) is a hypothesis and \(B\) is observed data. \(P(A)\) is the prior — what you believed before seeing the data. \(P(B \mid A)\) is the likelihood — how probable the data is if your hypothesis is correct. \(P(A \mid B)\) is the posterior — your updated belief after seeing the data.
-And \(P(B)\) is the normalising constant (also called the “evidence”) that ensures the posterior is a valid probability.
+Each term has a name.
+In the Bayesian framing, where $A$ is a hypothesis and $B$ is observed data: $P(A)$ is the **prior**: what you believed before seeing the data. $P(B \mid A)$ is the **likelihood**: how probable the data is if your hypothesis is correct. $P(A \mid B)$ is the **posterior**: your updated belief after seeing the data.
+And $P(B)$ is the **normalising constant** (also called the "evidence") that ensures the posterior is a valid probability.

 This isn't just algebra.
 Bayes' theorem describes a *process*: start with a belief, observe data, update the belief.
 It's the formal machinery for learning from evidence.